Mischler IPE Scholarship

 The session will address the question of how health professionals can take an interprofessional approach to addressing the climate crisis.
 In particular, we will be discussing the concept of One Health -- people, plants, animals and our shared environment – and how we can be formidable advocates for change through education and action.

-• Consider the effect of our health care system on the growing climate crisis.
+• Examine the effect of our health care system on the growing climate crisis.

 • Describe the One Health concept and how it can be put into action.

-• Explore how an interprofessional approach can impact the carbon footprint of health care through education, advocacy, and personal actions.
+• Discover how an interprofessional approach can impact the carbon footprint of health care through education, advocacy, and personal actions.

 Medical Students for a Sustainable Future Leader